abrehob/Siegemons/README.md

 You don't use weapons with attack power and durability, but rather Siegemons with level and health
 When you battle, instead of you getting damaged, your active Siegemon gets damaged
 When you win a battle, you have the option of having the opposing fainted Siegemon join your team (with full health)

+### Running the program:

+Open a Terminal window and enlarge it to fill the screen.
+Execute the following commands:
+`cd Siegemons/Siegemons\ Data/`
+`python2.7 ./driver.py`

+Note: there is no AI for this game